woojinv/Budget-Tracker/README.md

 # Budget Tracker

-A minimalist budgeting app to kick-start your financial journey.
+A minimalist budgeting app to kick-start your financial journey from your phone or desktop!

 1. Create a new budget